Violence in Co Antrim during another night of disorder on the streets of Northern Ireland

 All four are due to appear at Belfast Magistrates Court on Friday, April 30th.
 All charges will be reviewed by the Public Prosecution Service.

-Three males aged 17, 14 and 13 years old have also been charged with riot.
+Three males aged 17, 14 and 13 have also been charged with riot.

 The three are due to appear at Belfast Youth Court, also on April 30th.
 The charges will also be reviewed by the Public Prosecution Service.